 Some people may transmit the virus despite being asymptomatic.
-However, researchers do not know how often this may happen.
+However, researchers do not know

 People should follow the guidelines put in place by their local health organizations to ensure they keep themselves and others safe.

-A person can protect themselves from coronavirus by following the CDC guidelines.
+A person can protect themselves from coronavirus by following the

 - washing hands often for at least 20 seconds with soap and water